Consumer Sector Update for 02/06/2023: BBIG, ALCO, TSN, XLP, XLY

-Consumer stocks were slipping premarket Monday.
-The Consumer Staples Select Sector SPDR Fund (XLP) was 0.26% lower and the Consumer Discretionary Select Sector SPDR Fund (XLY) was down 0.24% recently.
+Consumer stocks were declining in Monday trading, with the SPDR Consumer Staples Select Sector ETF (XLP) 0.05% lower and the SPDR Consumer Discretionary Select Sector ETF (XLY) down 0.22%.

-Vinco Ventures (BBIG) gained more than 15% after saying it entered into an exchange agreement with an accredited investor that will likely result in a conversion of certain of its convertible secured notes to 26 million shares of its common stock.
+In company news, Vinco Ventures (BBIG) shares surged more than 14% after it said it signed an exchange agreement with an accredited investor that will likely result in a conversion of certain of its convertible secured notes to 26 million shares of its common stock.

-Alico (ALCO) was almost 5% lower after it reported a fiscal Q1 adjusted loss of $0.84 per diluted share, compared with an adjusted loss of $0.24 per share a year earlier.
-A single analyst polled by Capital IQ expected an adjusted loss of $0.31 per share.
+Shares of Alico (ALCO) were falling 2.7% after it reported a fiscal Q1 adjusted loss of $0.84 per diluted share, compared with an adjusted loss of $0.24 per share a year earlier.

-Tyson Foods (TSN) was more than 4% lower after it reported fiscal Q1 adjusted earnings of $0.85 per diluted share, down from $2.87 a year earlier.
+And Tyson Foods (TSN) shares were down 4.8% after it reported fiscal Q1 adjusted earnings of $0.85 per diluted share, down from $2.87 a year earlier.
 Analysts polled by Capital IQ expected $1.37.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.